Matthewgb73/CSUN-FSAE-BANDSAW-MANUAL/README.md

 ## MAINTENANCE 🧹
-* IF YOU NOTICE ANYTHING BROKEN, NOTIFY SOMEONE ON MANUFACTURING TEAM
+* IF YOU NOTICE ANYTHING BROKEN, NOTIFY A FACULTY MEMBER
 * THE BANDSAW SHOULD NEVER BE LEFT IN THIS CONDITION ![20220628_154417 (1)](https://user-images.githubusercontent.com/80706125/176318396-01512ef7-1326-4b1a-93fe-92719e0ac405.jpg)
-* If parts are needed to be purchased, inform manufacturing team and they will order what part is needed to fix the bandsaw
+* If parts are needed to be purchased, inform a faculty member and they will order what part is needed to fix the bandsaw
     * bandsaw v-belt    https://www.mcmaster.com/v-belts/outer-circumference~34-1-2/
     * Bandsaw blade    https://www.mcmaster.com/1997A511/
     * Tube fitting for coolant line   https://www.mcmaster.com/7397N19/